DragunWF/Enchanta/README.md

    npm install
    ```

-3. Configure environment variables
+3. Configure environment variables:

-   Create a `.env` file in the root directory of the project and add the following variables:
+   Create an `.env` file in the root directory of the project and add the following variables:

    ```
    EXPO_PUBLIC_GEMINI_API_KEY=your_gemini_api_key
    ```

-4. Run the app:
+5. Run the app:

    - For Android: